mqsaud/Milestone-2/README.md

 ### User Stories
 #### First Time Visitor Goal
-a -  As a first time visitor, I want to know what tourist information are available.
+a -  As a first time visitor, I want to know what tourist information is available.
 b - I want to be able to navigate around the different pages easily.
-c - I want toable to get information about different tourist destinations.
+c - I want  able to get information about different tourist destinations.
 d - I want to find the social media links to find out the reputation and fan following of the website.

 #### Returning Visitor Goal